 "Amazon," 280 x 300 inches (711.2 x 762 cm)

 “In Colombia, we would wake each day at 5am and have coffee on our balcony, gazing at the rainforest which extended all around us.
 At that early hour one could see a snow-covered volcano in the distance, protruding from the canopy.

-One January, my friend and I drove a jeep as far as we could up the volcano.
+One January we drove a jeep as far as we could up the volcano.
 We put on plastic suits and rubber boots and climbed the rest of the way through a cloud forest.
-It was like nothing else I had ever experienced on earth.
-There was no ground.
-We crawled through tunnels in the foliage.
-Sometimes we were deep below the surfasce and saw strange grubs and caterpillars living there.

 Eventually we reached a plateau just below the crater.
 There we found a source of the Amazon River.
 It was summer and all the plants were flowering.
-I had ropes and tent pegs and we made a grid around the source, dividing the area in twelve large rectangles.
-Over the next eighteen months I painted each rectangle until I had a vast painting of the exact landscape.
+Using ropes and tent pegs we made a grid around the source, dividing the area in twelve large rectangles.
+Over the next eighteen months I painted each rectangle until I had a vast painting of that exotic landscape.

-Here is another of the panels on the wall of my studio.
+Another of the panels on the wall of the studio.
 (70 x 300 inches)

 This painting describes a source of the Amazon River that exists at the top of an active volcano in southern Colombia.

 (This is one of four vast nature installations that I have created.
 Those installations trace the cycle of water from river source, to cloud forest, to rain forest, to coral reef.)